 A tank drum can also be double-side.
 In this case, tongues are cut on both its sides.
 The thickness of steel used for tank drum production is usually 2 or 3 mm, which means that such instruments are quite durable, undemanding in use, and also suitable for small children.
 By the way, if you have an angle grinder, a jigsaw, and an old propane tank, you can make a tank drum yourself.
 As you know, a heartily hand-made gift is always delightful, especially if it is a gift to yourself.

 A handpan has no holes and no tongues.
-The sound is produced by vibrations of its hollows, the so-called "tonal areas".
+The sound is produced by vibrations of its hollows, the so-called "tonal areas" or membranes .
 Due to fast vibration attenuation, a handpan doesn’t get any excessive resonance.

 The process of handpan tuning is quite time-consuming and diligent.
 Its metal thickness is no more than 1.5 mm.
 So if you want to buy a Hang® (handpan), or you are a proud owner of such an instrument, we strongly recommend you to protect it from falling, and keep it away from small children who may instantly turn your handpan into a bunch of metal.
 There are just a few craftsmen who are able to repair such instruments, so you may spend much time to find them, and your handpan repairing will cost a lot.